ISO 26262-Compliant Safety Analysis Methods

 An example is a single bit fault that is corrected by ECC but not signaled in the case of flash memory protected by ECC and cyclic redundancy check (CRC).
 The ECC prevents the fault from violating the safety objective, but the ECC does not signal it.
 If the ECC logic fails, the CRC will be able to detect the fault and the system will shut down.
 Only when a single bit fault exists in the flash memory, the ECC logics fails, and the CRC checksum and monitoring fails, The safety objective will be violated (n=3).

 2.2.1.
-Failure modes of hardware elements
+Failure Modes of Hardware Elements

 According to the fault classification model, the failure modes of hardware elements are categorized as shown in Figure 10.